-- Solicited Feedback: This is the type of customer feedback you ask for.
-For example, simple question customer surveys sent via email after a purchase or service ratings after a customer service interaction.
+- Solicited Feedback: This is the customer feedback you ask for.
+For example, simple question customer surveys are sent via email after a purchase or service ratings after a customer service interaction.
 Web analytics like session replays or heatmaps may also be considered indirect forms of feedback.
 They provide insight into how customers interact with your website.
-POWR’s own Hit Counter helps webmasters track and display visits for any web pages.
+POWR’s Hit Counter helps web admins track and display visits for any web pages.

 - Unsolicited Feedback: This is customer feedback you don’t reach out for.
 These include comments on social media, Google reviews, product or service questions, error reports, and complaints lodged through customer service.

-Feedback from customers is an excellent indicator of how they feel about your brand.
+Customer feedback is an excellent indicator of how they feel about your brand.
 But it can do more than that.
-Read on to learn how your e-commerce business can get the most out of customer feedback.
+Learn how your e-commerce business can get the most out of customer feedback.

 In this article:

 - Use it to get new leads and drive brand loyalty

 - Convert your happy customers to brand advocates

 - Give your customer more of what they like

 - Use the feedback to improve customer experience